All The Things you Probably Won't be Told about The Yorkshire Terrier!

 In the natural world of the canine there must be a leader.

-The leader gets choice food, water and shelter.
+The leader gets choice of food, water and shelter.

-An animal that doesn't fit in with the pack risks being kicked out, making it harder to get food and increasing stress and chances of injury.
+An animal that doesn't fit in with the pack risks being kicked out, making it harder for him to get food and increasing stress and the chances of injury.

 An injured wolf may be killed - it is nature's way of survival of the fittest and is harsh.